beomkm/config-linux/README.md

-# bash
+# config-linux
-linux debian bashscripts
+configuration of debian-based linux